Chapter 2:

 12:00 p.m.

-After hours of discreet movements, the day comes to an end.
-What departs is not only the child… but the air that once laughed when he laughed.
-The carriage waits under the shadow of the arches, and the world seems to bow to the moment when three mages, without applause or drums, take away something they do not know if they will ever return.
+After hours of quiet movement, the day comes to an end.
+What leaves is not just the child… it’s the air that once laughed when he laughed.
+The carriage waits beneath the shadow of the arches, and the world seems to bow before the moment when three mages, without applause or drums, take something they do not know if they’ll ever return.

-The servants have been working since before the sun began to set.
+*The maids have been working since before the sun began to fall.

-On blankets spread beside the crystal well, they place fruits protected by moon leaves, warm root bread, small vials of solar-flower infusion.
+On blankets spread beside the crystal well, they place fruits protected by moon leaves, warm root bread, small jars with solar flower infusion.

-The baskets are filled with care, as if their contents must uphold the memory of home.
+The baskets are filled with care, as if their contents must carry the memory of home.

-“May everything he tastes remind him who loved him in silence.”
+“May everything he tastes remind him of who loved him in silence.”

-“And if he grows hungry… may he think of us.”
+“And if he’s ever hungry… may he remember us.”

 *In the butlers’ wing, chests and wardrobes were opened without success.